yixuanx/mymarkets/README.md

 # mybusiness
-...

-In the ai new era, be prepared for the ai leading tech for serving business:
+In the ai new era, be prepared for the ai leading tech for serving business...

 ### nodejs
   * cxx wasm [qt]